Dk05/Hotel-Portfolio/README.md

 # Hotel-Portfolio
-A real website for Sogo hotel
+A Portfolio website for Sogo hotel, front end prototype using HTML , CSS AND JS